 - Ideas, thoughts, plans of wishing to die, suicide harming oneself, suicidal attempts in severe patients.

 Treatment includes medicines and counselling or psychotherapy including other treatments like Cognitive behaviour therapy, supportive therapy.

 - Treatment is provided by psychiatrists who are medical doctors who have completed specialized training in depressive disorders and treatments.

 - Antidepressant medications are not sleeping pills or addictive in nature.

-- In those who have been suffering from the depressive disease for a long time or repeatedly, the medication have to taken for at least 2 years or longer as advised by the psychiatrist.
+- In those who have been suffering from the depressive disease for a long time or repeatedly, the medication has to take for at least 2 years or longer as advised by the psychiatrist.

-- People with depressive disease can safely be treated in a series of outpatient visits.
+- People with the depressive disease can safely be treated in a series of outpatient visits.

 - Hospital care may be necessary for people with more serious symptoms and is required for those who are contemplating suicide or cannot care for themselves.